 Assisted Reproduction for Gays Living Abroad

-RSC New England helps gay male couples throughout the US and abroad to have genetically related babies using donor eggs and gestational surrogacy.
+IVF New England helps gay male couples throughout the US and abroad to have genetically related babies using donor eggs and gestational surrogacy.

 As a male couple you will be using both an egg donor and a gestational surrogate to conceive your genetically related babies.
 You will need to come to the US twice.
-First for your consultation and initial blood work and then again approximately a week and half before your egg donor’s egg retrieval.
+First for your consultation and initial blood work and then again approximately a week and a half before your egg donor’s egg retrieval.
 This is because we need to do additional blood work that must be done in the US.
-We will also need you here to provide a fresh semen sample for use on the day of the egg retrieval.
-To start this process please contact one of our Donor Egg and Gestational Coordinators at (781) 674-1295 Monday through Friday, 8:30 am to 5:00 pm EST.
+We will also need you to be here to provide a fresh semen sample for use on the day of the egg retrieval.
+To start this process please contact one of our Donor Egg and Gestational Surrogacy Coordinators at (781) 674-1295 Monday through Friday, 8:30 am to 5:00 pm EST.